Amet-khan Sultan: Detatarization of Amet-khan Sultan's memory

-Despite Amet-khan Sultan's iconic status as a Crimean Tatar hero, his participation in the Crimean Tatar rights movement, and the fact that he officially listed himself as Tatar and not Lak or Dagestani in all official documents, there have been many attempts to posthumously label him as a Dagestani and de-legitimize his Crimean Tatar identity as part of a systematic campaign of denial of Crimean Tatars by the Soviet Union and detatarization of Crimea.
-Obituaries to him described him as a "courageous son of the Dagestani people", even though he had never claimed to be Dagestani during his life but openly identified as Crimean Tatar.
-During his life he was frequently told to change the nationality listing on his passport, but despite constant pressure from Chekists and colleagues he refused to dissociate himself from his Crimean origin, proudly saying "I am a son of the Crimean Tatar people!" when asked about his national identity.
-In 2016 the Republic of Dagestan created the "Medal of Amet-khan Sultan"; the Uytash Airport in Dagestan is named in his honor, despite repeated petitions from Crimean Tatar organizations to the Russian government that Simferopol Airport be named after him instead.
+Despite Amet-khan Sultan's iconic status as a Crimean Tatar hero, his participation in the Crimean Tatar rights movement, and the fact that he officially listed himself as Tatar and not Lak or Dagestani in all official documents, there have been many attempts to posthumously label him as a Dagestani and de-legitimize his Crimean Tatar identity.
+These actions are part of a systematic campaign of denial of Crimean Tatars by the Soviet Union and detatarization of Crimea.
+Obituaries of Amet-khan described him as a "courageous son of the Dagestani people", even though he had never claimed to be Dagestani during his life, and openly identified as Crimean Tatar.
+During his life, he was frequently told to change the nationality listing on his passport.
+Even in the face of constant pressure from Chekists and colleagues, he refused to dissociate himself from his Crimean origin, proudly saying, "I am a son of the Crimean Tatar people!" when asked about his national identity.
+In 2016, the Republic of Dagestan created the "Medal of Amet-khan Sultan".
+The Uytash Airport in Dagestan is named in his honor, despite repeated petitions from Crimean Tatar organizations to the Russian government that Simferopol Airport be named after him instead.
 Amet-khan was not born or raised in Dagestan and he did not speak any of the languages of Dagestan.